 On top of this, your county or city may have additional codes to follow.
 For example, Williams County also follows the 2018 International Fire Code (IFC).

-For most work on your property, you will be required to get a permit.
-North Dakota permit fees tend to be much lower than those in other states, though.
+You will be required to get a permit for most work on your property.
+However, North Dakota permit fees tend to be much lower than those in other states.

 Off-Grid Electricity in North Dakota

 Off-grid electricity is legal in North Dakota.
 There are no laws requiring you to hook up to the electric grid.
 However, there are good incentives for homes that do connect their solar systems to the grid, such as rebates and net metering.

 All renewable electricity systems are exempt from property taxes for the first five years.

 Off-grid solar is legal in North Dakota.
 Systems must be installed according to the fire, electrical, residential, and international building code.
 Unless you install a very small system, you must get a permit and have it installed by a licensed electrician.

 North Dakota has some of the USA’s most relaxed water rights laws.
 It follows the doctrine of prior appropriation, or “first in time is first in right.”

 You are generally allowed to use the water on your property or even water not on your property.
 Permits usually aren’t required for domestic or farming uses, but you may want to get one to establish your water rights.